Configuration

 The client will automatically load

 en_GB.langfrom your Minecraft folder if Minecraft is installed on your computer, or download it from Mojang's servers.
-You may choose another language in the configuration file.To find your language code, check this link.
+You may choose another language in the configuration file.To find your language code, check this list.

 Type: